chizuru-nina-yamauchi/YourFavoriteAnimeCharacter-Cipher/README.md

 ### Steps
 1. The users type their favourite anime character.
 (If the name contains a couple words, the users have to use '_'.)
 2. The users type the reason why they love that character.
 (The users have to use '_' instead of using white spaces to write the sentence)
-3. The users type their favourite haracter's age.
+3. The users type their favourite character's age.
 4. The users get the cipher.